Displacement: Cinema Out of Site

 Christopher May, Pablo Marín, Gregg Savage, Rachel Cole, and Jesse Kennedy

 Events are free, but space is limited—register to secure your spot.

-Displacement: Cinema Out of Site is collaboration and presentation of film works by contemporary Argentine and North American avant-gardists encouraging an intercontinental dialogue between artists.
-These artists, writers and curators present moving image and sound creations on a public parking garage.
-Rachel Cole, a participating artist, wrote “Place isn’t lost, it is rather 'displaced,' undone, emptied of meaning of itself, a location without linear measurement.”
+Displacement: Cinema Out of Site is collaboration and presentation of film works by contemporary Argentine and North American avant-gardists to encourage an intercontinental dialogue between artists.
+These artists, writers and curators are presenting moving image and sound creations on the concrete structure of a public parking garage.
+To understand the presentation and its relationship to parkour we must understand displacement.
+Rachel Cole, a participating artist, wrote “Place isn’t lost, it is rather “displaced,” undone, emptied of meaning of itself, a location without linear measurement.”
 Displaced is not misplaced.
 The cinema and this program are not lost; instead they have been stripped of popular expectations for what they should be.
 Many would say art should be in a gallery and film in a theater.
 This project uses an existing space, urban architecture, to redefine the viewer’s experience of the work presented.

 A series of three lectures featuring filmmakers, artists and curators accompany this one-night-only film presentation.
 Each lecture pairs two speakers each with keen insight into the philosophies and techniques explored through the films.